shaheenaq/Bamazon-app/README.md

 The Supervisor view allows the user to view a table of the store categorized into departments and calculated over head costs, sales and profit.
 As well as creating a new department.

 In the backend the mysql database is updating the inventory of products as these changes take place.

+###For demonstration on using the App, look in the screenshots/gif Folder.